howtoprogram/Java-Examples/Java-RESTful-Client-Example/README.md

 The **BookRepositoryImplApacheHttpClient.java** includes all raw examples about creating RESTful Client With Apache Httpcomponents
 The **BookRepositoryImplJersey.java** includes all raw examples about creating RESTful Client With Jersey Client library.
 The **BookRepositoryImplResteasy.java** includes all raw examples about creating RESTful Client With Resteasy Client API.
-The **BookRepositoryImplResteasyProxy.java, SimpleResteasyProxyClient.java** includes all raw examples about creating RESTful Client With Resteasy Client Proxy The **BookRepositoryImplCXFProxy.java, BookResource.java** includes all raw examples about creating Java RESTful Client Using Apache CXF Proxy-based API
+The **BookRepositoryImplResteasyProxy.java, SimpleResteasyProxyClient.java** includes all raw examples about creating RESTful Client With Resteasy Client Proxy
+The **BookRepositoryImplCXFProxy.java, BookResource.java** includes all raw examples about creating Java RESTful Client Using Apache CXF Proxy-based API
 Framework.
+The **BookResourceFeign.java, BookRepositoryImplFeign.java** includes all raw examples about creating Java RESTful Client Using Netflix Feign

 Source code are described:
 ###[Simple Java RESTful Web Service Clients](http://howtoprogram.xyz/2016/07/02/java-restful-web-service-clients/)